utanh/ShotTank-/README.md

 # ShotTank-

-Game created by CImg in SDL library.
+Game created by CImg of SDL library.